 The new online LEAD certificate’s media-rich, interactive visual technologies allow access to cases and infographics that bring complex subjects alive.
 Carefully distilled video lectures created by Stanford faculty and instructional designers will form a foundation of easy-to-reference knowledge for the program.
 All participants will need is a video-enabled computer and an internet connection — to participate from anywhere in the world.
 The program is designed to be completed within a year, at a pace of two courses per quarter.
 Including required assignments, team projects, and cohort events, participants should anticipate spending approximately five hours a week in the program.

-Overall, the Stanford LEAD Certificate, which costs $16,000, will deliver more than 200 hours of content and faculty engagement.
+Overall, the Stanford LEAD Certificate will deliver more than 200 hours of content and faculty engagement.
 Content will include personal development tools, direct faculty access, workshops, live-streamed Stanford events, interactive exercises, and experiential and project-based activities.
 Those who successfully complete the program will earn both a paper certificate and a LEAD Certificate badge for public posting to LinkedIn profiles.

 LEAD Admission Criteria